commercetools/nodejs/CONTRIBUTING.md

   ```
   replace "testing-project" with your project

+**Note: Due to the setup/teardown nature of the integration tests, there is the risk of potential data loss in your project**

 6. Linting and static checks are done by `npm run lint`.
 We the [Airbnb eslint config](https://www.npmjs.com/package/eslint-config-airbnb).
 Static checks are done using [Flow](https://flowtype.org/) and can be included / adopted incrementally.
 Committing also runs a git hook to lint the changed files.

 ## Formatting (Prettier)